demisto/content/Packs/SentinelOne/Integrations/SentinelOne-V2/README.md

 ### sentinelone-threat-summary
 ***
 Returns a dashboard threat summary.
-And Existent only at API V1
+Can only be used with API V1

 #### Base Command